kristian4res/visuel/README.md

 # Visuel
-Visuel is a ML-based web application using one of Clarifai's API. <br/> **This project is still a work in progress.**
+Visuel is a ML-based full-stack web application using one of Clarifai's API. <br/> **This project is still a work in progress.**

 ### Built With